Mornor/ml-auto-subtitles/README.md

 This directory contains all the necessary templates and resources to deploy the infrastructure on AWS.

    - [/compostions](./infrastructure/compositions) <br />
    Logical units of Terraform code.
 Each parts define some Terraform `modules` which call a group of Terraform `resources` defined in [./infrastructure/resources](./infrastructure/resources).
 For example, in `buckets` we can find the code used to deploy each S3 Buckets used by the code.
-Since I want all my buckets to be encrypted, I can re-use the same `module` structure I defined for all of them.
+Since I want all the Buckets to be encrypted, I can re-use the same `module` structure I defined for all of them.

    - [/ecs_definition](./infrastructure/ecs_defintion) <br />
    JSON templates defining the [ECS task definition](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task_definitions.html).
 This template is populated by the [ecs_defintion.tf](./infrastructure/compositions/media_processing/ecs_definition.tf) Terraform template file.